Our Health and

 - Non-essential, University-sponsored travel remains suspended until further notice.
 Area vice presidents or deans will determine what is considered essential travel.

-- All fall study abroad programs are postponed.
-Contact the Center for International Programs for more information.
+- All fall study abroad programs were postponed.

 - No cleaning or disinfecting measures will completely eliminate the risk of COVID-19 exposure or infection, but University providers and community members can work together to increase cleaning and disinfecting of work and living spaces.

-- Cleaning and disinfection has been prioritized based on risk of transmission and guided by the latest scientific evidence and recommendations.
+- Cleaning and disinfection is prioritized based on risk of transmission and guided by the latest scientific evidence and recommendations.
+Cleaning and disinfecting procedures follow current CDC, OSHA and other industry guidelines, and are updated according to the latest available public health information.

-- Housekeeping Services will be cleaning and disinfecting certain areas two or more times per day, including high traffic areas such as hallways, stairs, elevators, public restrooms, residence hall bathrooms, classrooms, common areas, dining areas.
+- Housekeeping Services cleans and disinfects certain areas two or more times per day, including high traffic areas such as hallways, stairs, elevators, public restrooms, residence hall bathrooms, classrooms, common areas and dining areas.
 Surfaces will first be cleaned with a standard cleanser, then disinfected by misting with a virucide and allowed to remain wet for 10 minutes before wiping, or allowed to air dry when possible.
+To minimize the disruption to occupants, the majority of this work occurs at night.

 - Increased ventilation will not eliminate the risk of COVID-19 exposure or infection, but will be used with other measures to help reduce the risk.